mmunhall/fp-in-scala/src/main/resources/Ch3.md

 Notes
 -----

 * The exercises were helpful, but how do you get in the _mindset_ to program this way?
+For example, I was able to find the solution for foldLeft() because the signature _told_ me how to implement it.
+But, how does a programmer come up with that signature to begin with?